 This single cup coffee maker comes with a stainless steel mesh filter that doubles as a coffee scoop.
 It’s a pretty nifty design feature that I’ve never seen before.
 The scoop filter sits in a holder with a secondary filter on the bottom.
 I had my doubts about how this system would work, and I must say there was some trial and error involved.
 More on that later.

 The Hamilton Beach Scoop offers two brew sizes.
-You can whip up an eight ounce cup of coffee in a minute and a half, or a 14 ounce travel mug in under three minutes.
+You can whip up an 8-ounce (237-milliliter) cup of coffee in a minute and a half, or a 14-ounce (414-milliliter) travel coffee mug in under three minutes.
 You can also choose between Regular and Bold brew settings.

 One thing I noticed right away was the coffee maker’s drip tray, which acts as a drain for any splashes or spills.
 I’m a little obsessive about keeping things clean, so I love this convenient feature.